 Where to find Beatrice Cenci in Rome today

-The execution was scheduled for September 11th 1599 at dawn and Beatrice was buried in San Pietro in Montorio cemetery under a nameless tomb as it was used for the death sentences.
-Two centuries later, during the French occupation of Rome, the foreign troops desecrated several tombs of this cemetery including the one Beatrice Cenci and her remains were lost and never found.
-From then on, every year on the night between the 10th and 11th of September her ghost wanders around the Hadrian Mausoleum, place of her death, carrying her severed head on her hands.
+The execution was scheduled for September 11th, 1599 at dawn and Beatrice was buried in San Pietro in Montorio cemetery under a nameless tomb as it was used for the death sentences.
+Two centuries later, during the French occupation of Rome, the foreign troops desecrated several tombs of this cemetery including the one of Beatrice Cenci and her remains were lost and never found.
+From then on, every year on the night between the 10th and 11th of September her ghost wanders around Castel Sant’Angelo (the Hadrian Mausoleum), the place of her death, carrying her severed head in her hands.

 However, if you don’t happen in Rome this exact night, after seeing what for years was believed to be her portrait, you can see the palace where she used to live, Palazzo Cenci in Via Monte de’ Cenci.
 Beatrice and her stepmother were locked in the Corte Savella prison until their death and while today the jail doesn’t exist anymore, in its ancient site of Via di Monserrato, in 1999, the 500th anniversary of her death, the Rome Council placed a plaque in memory of the 22-year-old, “victim of an unjust justice”.